syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Remove the particular toolbar item
+Remove the particular toolbar item.